Merrillville diversity statement has full council approval

 Merrillville Town Court Judge Eugene Velazco on Tuesday said he agrees with the statement and has signed it, but he believes “striving” to accomplish the goals isn’t strong enough.

-“We’re not striving to do anything, we’re going to do it and if you’re not doing it, I will call them out and as I will call (out) anybody here who doesn’t basically measure up to the intent of that document,” Velazco said during Tuesday’s council meeting.
+“We’re not striving to do anything, we’re going to do it and if you’re not doing it, I will call them out and as I will call (out) anybody here who doesn’t basically measure up to the intent of that document,” Velazco said.